secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Examples for emergency cases are drastically better brute force algorithms or brute force performance (e.g. quantum computers/algorithms), drastically discovered flaws in proposed algorithms and their configurations.

+- [ ] TODO The working group itself can decide when to alter the Secure Crypto Config IANA registry.
+If e.g. an proposed algorithm gets insecure this can be marked inside the corresponding IANA registry entry.
+- [ ] TODO Another possibility is to use the RFC Errata process.
+If a security gap was found it can be corrected and the improved version gets published.

 ### Requirements for Selection of Cryptography Algorithm and Parameters

 The Secure Crypto Config MUST only propose cryptography algorithms and parameters that fulfill the following requirements: